 Oxford Blues Metal Detecting Club

-The Oxford Blues Metal Detecting Club was formed in the late 1980’s and today has a full membership of 120 members.
+The Oxford Blues Metal Detecting Club was formed in the mid 1980’s and today has a full membership of about 100 members.

 Welcome to your club website, three of our key members are pictured on the left.